owenkluck/Capstones-Projects/README.md

 - The installer has been run.
 - No changes to the database have been made.
 ### Building and Running:
+1. Open a terminal window and run the command 'mysql -h cse.unl.edu -u kandrews -p' and press enter.
+2. You will be asked to submit a password, type 'qUc:6M' and press enter.
+3. from here run the command 'create database kandrews', if an error is given saying one then leave it.
+4. Leave the Terminal and run the python file database_installer.py.

 ## Travel Planner App

 The app that plans future travel is the folder named travel_planner_app.

 ### Completeness:
+The Travel Planner App is mostly complete in its functionality.
+There are some small bugs.
 ### Issues:
+1. The algorithm to determine the next place to travel, will sometimes loop back and forth between airports.
 ### Dependencies for Running:
 - Repository exists on <git.unl.edu>.
 - The repository has been cloned on the local file system.